doehm/survivoR/README.md

 I have deprecated the old field `poc` in order to be more inclusive and to make using the race/ethnicity fields simpler.

+I have included a `collar` field is experimental and derived from a language model.
+I suggest caution with it’s use as many occupations may not fit neatly into a classification.

 ``` r
 castaway_details
 #> # A tibble: 1,160 × 21